 The EP starts slowly with “Focus on Me”; it blends the relaxed and sensual vibe of the overall EP.
 The track is a beautiful mix between R&B and layered synths with a persistent beat, while JAY B and Yugyeom velvety voices consistently ask you “to focus on me, keep your eyes on me” and “just let me love you”.
 The music video compliments the high-fashion style of the album perfectly.

-“Drunk On You” gives off an intimate and cozy feeling since the beginning when the first chords of its melody hit your eardrums.
+“Drunk On You” gives off an intimate and cosy feeling since the beginning when the first chords of its melody hit your eardrums.
 The mellow sound of the guitar and their smooth voices will make you feel intoxicated as they reminisce about the ecstasy of being able to smell someone’s scent and the dangerous attraction a specific scent can cause.

 “Touch” and its soft instrumental are so filled with love and emotions, making the song feeling like a warm embrace and being able to distinguish shy traces of fingertips on your skin.
 This is the beauty of “Touch”.

-“FOCUS” is a cohesive and hypnotising album, the minimalist musical styles, repetitive lyrics and beats that drive a point leave you intoxicated and be able to just focus on them.
+“FOCUS” is a cohesive and hypnotising album; the minimalist musical styles, repetitive lyrics and beats that drive a point leave you intoxicated and be able to just focus on them.

-There are only few albums each year that are lucky to be recognised as “Best Of”.
+There are only a few albums each year that are lucky to be recognised as “Best Of”.
 Thinking of 2019, Jus2’s “FOCUS” didn’t have the rightful recognition it deserved.
 Truly a masterpiece.